eileenmcnaughton/org.wikimedia.relationshipblock/README.md

 You can also display additional fields about contacts and relationships:

 - Navigate to **Administer -> Administration Console -> Relationship Block settings**.
-- Choose fields on *Contact fields* and/or *Relationship fields* settings and save.
+- Choose fields on *Contact fields* and/or *Relationship fields*.
+- Decide whether before value will be displayed a label of field: *Yes* or *No*.
-- Visit a contact to see more fields near to display name.
+- Save settings and visit a contact to see more fields near to display name.

 ### Extras